 In particular I am interested in the multidisciplinary aspects, where information from one subject area can be used to improve the understanding of processes and mechanisms in another area.
 Originally I was trained in plant biochemistry, but today most of my research and teaching relates to human health, food quality or food security.

-Presently an important part of my work is to coordinate efforts to increase the impact and application of Food Science and Nutrition at Newcastle University, linking a range of research groups with specialised expertise in food related areas, such as human nutrition, consumer science, clinical research, agronomy and horticulture.
-This includes the management of the new NU-Food facility (see the Research tab).
+An important part of my work is to coordinate efforts to increase the impact and application of Food Science and Nutrition at Newcastle University, linking a range of research groups with specialised expertise in food related areas, such as human nutrition, consumer science, clinical research, agronomy and horticulture.
+In 2013 this resulted in the establishment of the NU-Food Food & Consumer Research Facility.

 A particular priority area is human intervention trials to establish cause and effect information regarding the effect of foods and food supplements on human health.

 The objectives are to enhance the impact and exploitation of the research and training activities in industry and society and to facilitate the creation and success of multidisciplinary research projects.

 Until the end of 2003 I worked as senior scientist in the Danish Institute of Agricultural Sciences, where I initiated several multi-disciplinary research programmes in the areas mentioned above.

 Links between food quality, health of humans and animals, agricultural methods and plant chemistry,, in particular: